avhz/RustQuant/README.md

 Rust library for quantitative finance tools.

-Any feedback, suggestions, or contributions are strongly welcomed!
+:dart: I want to hit `v1.0.0` by the end of 2023, so any and all feedback, suggestions, or contributions are strongly welcomed!

 Contact: rustquantcontact@gmail.com